Vision and History

 A Proving Ground for Education

 Bennington College was established in 1932 as a laboratory to explore new approaches in higher education.
-Its continued emphasis on self-directed learning, made real through hands-on experience in the field, have established Bennington as a bellwether among the nation’s liberal arts colleges.
+Its continued emphasis on self-directed learning, made real through hands-on experience in the field, has established Bennington as a bellwether among the nation’s liberal arts colleges.